Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set2/README.md

 <br>Digit 2 Frequency is 5 Time(s).
 <br>Digit 3 Frequency is 1 Time(s).

-## Problem10: Print digits in order
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set2/problem10" >Problem10: Print digits in order</a>

 Write a program to read a number and print it in order from left to right.
 <br>Example Input: